AriFordsham/GHCWiki/hackathon.md

 ### Registration

+If you want to come, we strongly encourage you to tell us, in two ways:

+- Email jodee@…, stating you wish to attend the GHC Hackathon.
+- Add your name to the list of participants below (this page is a Wiki, so you can do that yourself).

-Email jodee@…, stating you wish to attend the GHC Hackathon.
-Registration is not required, but strongly encoraged.
-Any Pizza, manuals and workspace will be allocated on a first come, first served basis, so please register!
+Registration is not absolutely required, but any Pizza, manuals, and workspace will be allocated on a first come, first served basis, so registration is a good plan!

 ### Cost

-zero.
+Zero.
 But you’ll may have to feed yourself if you don't register.

-## Date

-September 14th and 15th.
-Perhaps the 16th.

-### Programme

-We had in mind the following.

-- One full day of tutorial from Simon & Simon about GHC’s glorious innards (14th)

-- Then one or two days of hacking on projects (15th, 16th)

-Timing: The Haskell workshop is on Sunday 17 Sept; ICFP starts the next day.
-On Saturday is the ML and Erlang workshops.
-We propose to run the GHC hackathon something like Thurs-Sat 14-16 Sept, so that people who want to go to the ML workshop still can; but those who don’t won’t have a blank day.

-## Questions

-Poll(Would you come?; Yes; (no need to vote if you're not coming!))?

-Poll(How long would you prefer?; One day; Two days; Three days)?

 ---

-## Suggestions
+## Participants

-Add your suggestions for the hackathon below...

-- Hack to allow RTS to integrate with an external event loop (eg to give us ideal threading when using Gtk+)
-- Add a `ghc --clean` that just executes `find -name '*.o' -o -name '*.hi' -exec rm {} \;`, perhaps in a more portable fashion.
+If you want to come, please add your name to the list below.
+Add a sentence or two about yourself and why you want to come.
+If you are working on a project to do with GHC, tell us about that too.

+- [ Simon Marlow](http://http://www.haskell.org/~simonmar) One of the main authors of GHC, particularly the back end, run-time system, and libraries.
+- [ Simon Peyton Jones](http://research.microsoft.com/~simonpj) One of the main authors of GHC, particularly the type system and Core intermediate language.